 It is made with 5 ingredients!
 Ground beef, a box of stuffing (I like Stove Top Savory Herbs- I am not getting paid to say that), eggs, water and ketchup!

 This easy Stove Top Stuffing meatloaf gets a perfect savory seasoning from the stuffing mix and takes place of the bread crumbs that you need in a meatloaf.
 The eggs and water help bind it all together and keep it moist, the ketchup adds a bit of additional flavor that is necessary and also helps keep it moist.

 Throw it all in a bowl, roll up your sleeves and get in there with your hands and mix it up!
 If that grosses you out then use a big spoon!

 This is where you are going to love my advice about the parchment paper in the loaf pan!
 Using the sides of the parchment paper, lift the meatloaf out of the pan.
-Keep it right on the parchment paper and cut into slices.
+Keep it right on the parchment paper and cut the Stove Top Stuffing Meatloaf into slices.

 We eat our meatloaf with steamed veggies, garlic mashed potatoes or a side salad.

 For some yummy ides, try my Easy Homemade French Bread, my Garlic Knots or have a side salad with my easy Parmesan Vinaigrette Dressing.

 If you liked this recipe please take the time to leave a comment and a star rating below!
 Also, don’t forget to follow me on Pinterest, Facebook and Instagram!